srsudar/eg/eg/examples/git.md

 Keep in mind that you should consider running `git clean` with the `--dry-run` flag first to make sure you don't irreversibly delete something you don't mean to.

-# Initializing a Repository

-`git init` is used to create a repository.
-This sequence of commands is common when initializing a repository for the first time.
-It initializes the repository (`git init`), adds an existing file (`git add`), commits this change (`git commit`), adds a remote repository (`git remote`), and pushes the `master` branch to this repository (`git push`):

-    git init
-    git add README.md
-    git commit -m "first commit"
-    git remote add origin https://github.com/me/myrepo.git
-    git push -u origin master